mattvenn/raspi-adventure/part1/README.md

 We need a \n at the end of the line so that it becomes a new line.
 The \n character is how Linux makes new lines.

+## While loops in python

+You can repeat a loop using syntax like this:

+    var = 0
+    while var < 10:
+        var += 1
+        print var

+Try it in ipython.

 ## Closing files

     file_handle.close()